Sales culture matters to your sales results — perhaps more than anything else you do.

 At Televerde, we have strong sales leaders and mentors that provide coaching and lead the way for new sales team members.
 Our mentors know that both positive and constructive feedback are equally instrumental in helping each other thrive.

-Organizations frequently espouse values like ‘respect, integrity, and tenacity’ related to delighting customers and developing employees.
-But when it comes to actually living these stated values, many companies fall short; and this is especially true within sales culture.
+Organizations frequently espouse values like respect, integrity, and tenacity, all related to delighting customers and developing employees.
+But when it comes to actually living these stated values, many companies fall short — and this is especially true within sales culture.